Academic Job Search - Finding Job Announcements

 Casting Your Bread Widely - Deciding When and Where To Apply

 An application does not constitute a commitment to take a given job.
-With everything on disk these days, the marginal cost of applying for additional jobs is relatively modest.
+With virtually all application materials transmitted electronically these days, the marginal cost of applying for additional jobs is virtually nil.
 The only job you have absolutely no shot at is the one you never apply for.

-If a job appears that is otherwise tailor made for you in terms of location and/or type of institution, think about how you can recast your credentials in a way that makes you a credible candidate.
+Even if your areas of expertise don’t exactly align with the job description, if a position is otherwise of interest based on location and/or type of institution, apply anyway.
+Think about how you can recast your credentials in a way that makes you a credible candidate.
 Don't lie or make statements you wouldn't be able defend in an interview, but also remember the purpose of an application is to elicit sufficient interest to get the interview.
-At that point all bets are off.
+At that point, all bets are off.

 The primary source of academic job listings is your discipline's scholarly association.
-They are typically available through either the association's newsletter (larger disciplines may have a separate newsletter just for job listings) or, increasingly, on their website.
-As a grad student, you can usually subscribe to the newsletter with the listings at a reduced rate ranging from $25-$65 a year.
 Some scholarly association websites offer free access while others are password protected and require payment.
-If you are unsure about where/how your scholarly association advertises jobs in your discipline ask the graduate advisor in your department, visit Academic360.com, or contact Andrew Green, the PhD advisor.
+If you are unsure about where/how your scholarly association advertises jobs in your discipline ask the graduate advisor in your department.

 H-Net Job Guide